Description

 Risk and Exploitability

-The CVSS score is 5.5, indicating a moderate severity, and the EPSS score is not available, so the exploitation probability remains unknown.
+The CVSS score is 5.5, indicating a moderate severity, and the EPSS score is 0.00094 (<1%), indicating a very low exploitation probability.
 The vulnerability is not listed in the CISA KEV catalog.
 Based on the description, it is inferred that the flaw manifests during normal signal handling, so exploitation likely requires triggering a sigreturn in a context where a page fault occurs, which typically demands local or privileged code execution.
 Based on the description, it is inferred that even when triggered, the impact is local denial of service through a kernel deadlock rather than remote code execution.
+The bug presents as a classic concurrency race (CWE‑667) and does not provide a direct code execution path.

 Remediation